 - Cover them up: Shovel several inches of manure or compost and mulch over the newspapers

-- Let nature take its course: Without your having to lift a finger, the forces of decomposition can now do their work If your amendments are well composted, you can even plant immediately in your “instant” bed.
+- Let nature take its course: Without your having to lift a finger, the forces of decomposition can now do their work.
+If your amendments are well composted, you can plant immediately in your “instant” bed.

-Cover crops, like crimson clover, alfalfa, and hairy vetch, and cowpeas are sometimes called “green manure” because they are so beneficial to garden soil.
+Cover crops like crimson clover, alfalfa, hairy vetch, and cowpeas are sometimes called “green manure” because they benefit garden soil.
 You can plant cover crops in the initial stages of your garden and between growing seasons.
 Their benefits include:

 - Cohesion for soil: Cover crops help prevent erosion

-- Weed control: Crowd out weeds which might otherwise take over during fallow periods.
+- Weed control: Crowd out weeds that might otherwise take over during fallow periods.

 Sow cover-crop seeds thickly in empty beds, rake in and tamp down lightly.
 Before plants go to seed, cut them down with a lawnmower, weed eater, or hand blade and dig plants and roots into the soil.

-Mulch is organic material which is spread on top of the soil around your plants.
+Mulch is an organic material spread on top of the soil around your plants.
 Keep mulch layers several inches thick for best results.
 Good mulching materials include grass clippings, shredded leaves, sheets of newspaper, and straw.